uwx-node-modules/fsxt/README.md

 Methods
 -------
 The documentation is available at https://uwx-node-modules.github.io/fsxt/.
+Also, the package is fully typed with TypeScript.

 Third Party
 -----------